Flesch–Kincaid readability tests

-The Flesch–Kincaid readability tests are readability tests designed to indicate how difficult a passage in English is to understand.
-There are two tests: the Flesch Reading-Ease, and the Flesch–Kincaid Grade Level.
-Although they use the same core measures (word length and sentence length), they have different weighting factors.
+The Flesch–Kincaid readability tests are readability tests designed to indicate how difficult it is for a reader to understand a given passage of written English.
+The Plain English proponent, Rudolf Flesch devised the Reading-Ease test to evaluate the readability of an English text.
+Later, Flesch and the psychologist J. Peter Kincaid jointly developed the Grade Level test for the U.S. Navy.

-The results of the two tests correlate approximately inversely: a text with a comparatively high score on the Reading Ease test should have a lower score on the Grade-Level test.
-Rudolf Flesch devised the Reading Ease evaluation; somewhat later, he and J. Peter Kincaid developed the Grade Level evaluation for the United States Navy.
+The two tests of the readability of an English text are: (i) the Flesch Reading-Ease test and (ii) the Flesch–Kincaid Grade Level test.
+Each test of written-language use applies the same core measures (word length and sentence length) to a text, but each test gives different critical weight in evaluating the readability-measures of a text written in English.
+The results of the readability tests correlate approximately inversely: a text with a high-readability score on the Reading-Ease test should have a low-readability score on the Grade-Level test.

 History

 "The Flesch–Kincaid" (F–K) reading grade level was developed under contract to the U.S. Navy in 1975 by J. Peter Kincaid and his team.
 Related U.S. Navy research directed by Kincaid delved into high-tech education (for example, the electronic authoring and delivery of technical information), usefulness of the Flesch–Kincaid readability formula, computer aids for editing tests, illustrated formats to teach procedures, and the Computer Readability Editing System (CRES).

 The F–K formula was first used by the Army for assessing the difficulty of technical manuals in 1978 and soon after became a United States Military Standard.
 Pennsylvania was the first U.S. state to require that automobile insurance policies be written at no higher than a ninth-grade level (14–15 years of age) of reading difficulty, as measured by the F–K formula.
 This is now a common requirement in many other states and for other legal documents such as insurance policies.